A Geometric Framework for Odor Representation

 \subsection{Abstract}

-We present a generalized theoretical framework for olfactory representation, learning, and perception using the theory of smooth manifolds and sheaves.
-This framework enables the simultaneous depiction of sampling-based physical similarity and learning-dependent perceptual similarity among odors, including related perceptual phenomena such as generalization gradients, hierarchical categorical perception, configural learning, and the speed-precision tradeoff.
-Beginning with the space of all possible instantaneous afferent inputs to the olfactory system, we develop a dynamic model for perceptual learning that culminates in a perceptual space in which categorical odor representations are hierarchically constructed, exhibiting statistically appropriate consequential regions and clear relationships between the broader and narrower identities to which a given odor might be assigned.
+We present a generalized theoretical framework for olfactory representation and plasticity, using the theory of smooth manifolds and sheaves to depict categorical odor learning via distributed neural computation.
+Beginning with the space of all possible inputs to the olfactory system, we develop a dynamic model for odor learning that culminates in a perceptual space in which categorical odor representations are hierarchically constructed through experience, exhibiting statistically appropriate consequential regions and clear relationships between the broader and narrower identities to which a given odor might be assigned.
+The model reflects both the sampling-based physical similarity relationships among odorants, as observed in physiological receptor response profiles, and the acquired, learning-dependent perceptual similarity relationships among odors that can be measured behaviorally, and defines the relationship between them.
 Individual training and experience generates correspondingly more sophisticated odor identification capabilities.
-Critically, because these idiosyncratic hierarchies are constructed from experience and depend on local plasticity mechanisms, geometries that fix curvature, whether Euclidean, hyperbolic, or otherwise, are insufficient to describe the capabilities of the system.
+Because these odor representations are constructed from experience and depend on local, distributed plasticity mechanisms, geometries that fix curvature are insufficient to describe the capabilities of the system.
 This generative framework also encompasses hypotheses explaining representational drift in postbulbar circuits and the context-dependent remapping of perceptual similarity relationships.

 \textbf{Keywords:} set theory, contrast models, representational drift, olfactory bulb, category learning, topological spaces, geometry